New research explains the mechanism behind the “runner’s high.” It has to do with a desire to pursue food.

 That’s the euphoric feeling generally considered responsible for giving runners an extra boost.

-According to a new study in Cell Metabolism this feeling is controlled partially by a hormone called leptin.
+According to a new study in

 The less leptin you have, the more likely you are to experience runner’s high.